 Delirium tremens happen when your blood alcohol level reaches dangerous levels.
 The symptoms may include overwhelming anxiety, sweating, heart palpitations, shaking, and hallucinations.
-Alcohol withdrawal has been used as a plot device in literature and movies to help educate people on the severity.
 If you or someone you know is suffering from symptoms of alcoholism, while dealing with alcohol addiction, contact a treatment center for help.

 The third-stage of alcohol withdrawal has some really serious problems.
 Like the first and second stages, one may experience anxiety and paranoia, but psychosis is much more likely.
 In this stage, the individual may also experience suicidal thoughts and hallucinations.

 The third stage is the most dangerous stage and may include seizures, chest pains, delirium tremens (DTs), and death.
 If you or someone you know has alcohol withdrawal symptoms that are progressing to a third stage, it’s important to seek immediate medical assistance.
 Alcohol detox should then be initiated as soon as possible so that your symptoms don’t get out of control.